 How the Zoo is helping tapirs in the wild:

 - We assist with research and protection efforts to save tapirs in the wild.

 - We provide funding for much needed equipment for monitoring tapirs in the wild.

-- We assist with the Tapir Specialist group webpage
+- We manage the Tapir Specialist Group website

 Donate now to help tapirs in the wild: